atlassian-archive/dataschool/dataschool/_chapters/how-to-design-a-dashboard/what-is-a-dashboard.md

 ---
-title: What is a Dashboard
+title: What Makes a Great Dashboard (ACES)
-published: 2019-03-01
 image:
 section: Introduction
-number: 20
+number: "3"
 authors:
-  - matt
 - tim
-reviewers:
+reviewers: []
-  - dave
 summary:
 is_featured: true
-categories: [data, test]
+categories:
+- data
+- test

 ---
 Anytime you want to display information to help people make decisions you are in the process of creating a dashboard.
 Dashboards allow us to arrange multiple data visualizations to give people enough context to consistently make great decisions.